Daily fantasy sports

 DFS faced criticism over its semblance to sports betting; multiple U.S. states ruled that DFS contests constituted gambling and sports betting—which, at the time, was effectively illegal in most states under the Professional and Amateur Sports Protection Act of 1992—arguing that their elements of chance were predominant over those of skill, or how much control the player has over the outcome of the game.
 A New York State lawsuit, spawned from an investigation of allegations that DraftKings and FanDuel employees had used inside information to win cash prizes from each other, spawned retaliatory lawsuits from the companies.
 They argued that the rulings were the result of a misinterpretation of the nature of their services.
 By December 2017, 18 states, including Massachusetts and Virginia, had ruled that DFS was a legal game of skill.

 In the U.S., these issues became largely moot in 2018, when the Professional and Amateur Sports Protection Act of 1992 was struck down in the Supreme Court lawsuit Murphy v.
 National Collegiate Athletic Association.
 With states free to legalize sports betting, DraftKings and FanDuel subsequently expanded into bookmakers to leverage their existing customer base and legal expertise, while FanDuel agreed to be acquired by Irish company Paddy Power Betfair to become its main U.S. subsidiary.

+In the years following the legalization of sports betting, the industry diversified beyond the salary-cap contests pioneered by DraftKings and FanDuel.
+Operators such as PrizePicks, founded in Atlanta in 2015, grew by offering simplified pick'em-style contests in which users predict whether athletes will exceed or fall short of statistical projections.
+PrizePicks became the largest standalone daily fantasy sports operator in North America by the mid-2020s, operating in dozens of U.S. jurisdictions, including several states without legal sports betting.
+Other operators, including Underdog Fantasy, Betr, and Sleeper Fantasy, introduced alternative formats such as best ball drafts and peer-to-peer pick'em games.
+Beginning in 2023, regulators in multiple states scrutinized house-backed pick'em products, leading some operators to modify their contest structures or exit certain markets.